 - Purchasing Card: Cardholders may use a University-issued purchasing card for non-routine, miscellaneous purchases totaling $5,000 or less.
 All purchases must comply with the University of Missouri Purchasing Card Policy Manual.

-- Purchase Order: Purchases that are exempt from the purchasing card or that exceed $5,000 should be requisitioned through Procurement Services.
-A requisition must be entered and approved in PeopleSoft, and will go through an overnight budget checking process.
-Requisitions that pass budget checking are received by Procurement Services and processed in an appropriate manner, as detailed in the Procurement Limitations and Requirements section below.
+- Purchase Order: Purchases that are exempt from the purchasing card or that exceed $5,000 should be requisitioned through UM Supply Chain.
+A requisition must be entered and approved in PeopleSoft before the order is placed with the vendor. , Procurement Limitations and Requirements

 The following requirements apply to University purchases, based on the total cost of acquisition:

 - Purchases Less Than $5,000: Bids are typically not required.
 The University purchasing card is the preferred method of procurement/payment, except as limited by the purchasing card policy.
 Note: Purchasing card limitations include, but are not limited to, all on-site services and any purchase requiring a signed agreement.